adriencombaz/HybBciCode/README.md

 ## HybBciCode

-* These codes contains a BLDA BCI classifier.
+* These codes contain a BLDA BCI classifier.